-James Mahon is a TV/Radio Anchor and Reporter, Author and University Lecturer
+James Mahon is an award-winning TV/Radio Anchor and Reporter, Author and University Lecturer

-He moved to America from the North of England in 2012 and has reported on a range of topics from triple homicides to meth busts and tornadoes as well as gang activity.
+He moved to America from the North of England in 2012 and reported and anchored TV newscasts for CBS and PBS Affiliates including coverage of tornado damage, homicides and domestic terrorist attacks.

-While in the U.S he was an international contributor and reporter covering gun legislation and terrorist attacks for Irish broadcaster RTE, featuring on World Report, Sean O’Rourke and Mary Wilson.
+While in the U.S from 2012-15 he was also an international contributor and reporter covering political and social issues for Irish broadcaster RTE, featuring on World Report, Sean O’Rourke and Mary Wilson.

 The trilingual journalist is a graduate of the National Training Council of Journalism, The Broadcast Journalism Trainee Council, The University of Sheffield England and University of Ireland, Galway.

-He is currently a journalism lecturer at the University of West Scotland teaching on both the masters in broadcast journalism and bachelors in sports journalism
+He is currently the programme leader for BA Journalism/Sports Journalism and a lecturer at the University of West Scotland teaching on both the BJTC accredited masters in broadcast journalism and the undergraduate.

-His acclaimed book “Through Irish Eyes” is available in all good bookstores and online in summer 2016.
+His acclaimed book “Through Irish Eyes” is available in all good bookstores and for online order.